About Control Points

 § Use control point as a check point to sample the AT accuracy in the result

 After creating a control point, the Control Point Editor opens so that you can mark the control point in the relevant photos.
-See "Marking Control Points in Photos" in this chapter for information.
+See "Marking and Auto-Marking Control Points in Photos"in this chapter for information.
 The Control Point Editor opens, by default, docked to the right of the 3D Window, showing the name of the selected control point in its title bar.

 Control point property information is viewed and edited from the Control and Tie Points list.
 See "Editing Control Points" in this chapter for information.
 When the Control Point Editor is open, selecting a control point in the Control and Tie Points list opens that point in the Editor.